 - To make sure Baby isn’t filling up on liquid, you can try only offering water between meals (after 6 months), and only offering milk or juice later on in the meal.
 Filling up on milk or juice, both of which are very low in iron, has been linked to anemia.
 Juice is also often high in sugar in comparison to the nutrients it offers, and should only be offered on a limited basis.

-- Just because Baby is getting to the point where he can sit at the table with the grown-ups, that doesn’t mean he’s ready for adult-sized portions.
+- Just because Baby is getting to the point where they can sit at the table with the grown-ups, that doesn’t mean they're ready for adult-sized portions.
 Large portions can look intimidating to toddlers.
-Instead, try offering small amounts, and then giving him more when and if he wants more.
+Instead, try offering small amounts, and then giving them more when and if they want more.
 A very rough rule of thumb says that a good serving size for toddlers is about a tablespoon per year of age.

-- Appetite can vary widely through the toddler years, and often grows during Baby’s growth spurts, then shrinks again when his growth slows.
-As long as he seems healthy, and he is developing normally, there’s generally nothing to worry about, even if his appetite seems to grow and shrink.
+- Appetite can vary widely through the toddler years, and often grows during Baby’s growth spurts, then shrinks again when their growth slows.
+As long as they seem healthy, and they are developing normally, there’s generally nothing to worry about, even if their appetite seems to grow and shrink.

 - If you’re really concerned about the balance of nutrients Baby is getting, it can help to keep a food journal mapping out what Baby eats when.
-It can help map the times of day when he is hungriest, or just prove that he really does get a good combination of nutrients over time.
-If the food journal shows that, like you suspected, Baby maybe isn’t getting quite enough greens, you can respond by quietly offering them to him a bit more often.
+It can help map the times of day when they are hungriest, or just prove that they really do get a good combination of nutrients over time.
+If the food journal shows that, like you suspected, Baby maybe isn’t getting quite enough greens, you can respond by quietly offering them to them a bit more often.

 - When children are going through moods where fruits and vegetables don’t sound so tasty, it can help to present fruits and veggies in less expected ways, like as mashes, vegetable chips, or from squeeze pouches.